 - Most recent appraisal (if you don’t have one, but you’ve done a refinance in the last 2 or 3 years, your bank may have a copy of the appraisal they did with the refinance)

-- Copy of any comparative market analysis (CMA) or broker’s price opinion (BPO) that any real estate profession has recently preformed
+- Copy of any comparative market analysis (CMA) or broker’s price opinion (BPO) that any real estate professional has recently performed

 - Any repair estimates